Lent & Easter 2019

 Holy Week Mass Schedule

-We will have our regular Mass schedule this weekend but will have a procession from the Community Center to the Church before the 11:00 am Mass.
+We will have our regular Mass schedule this weekend but will have a procession from the Community Center to the Church before the 9:15 and 11:00 am Masses.

 Want to learn more about the practice of receiving Palms on Palm Sunday?
 Click here to visit an article from our 2017 "Evangelize This Lent" series.